NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

     :end-before: [<CUDARTInstall]

-More detailed instructions for your platform can be found in the online documentation of your selected `CUDA version <https://developer.nvidia.com/cuda-toolkit-archive>`__.
+More detailed instructions for your platform can be found in the online documentation linked for that `CUDA version <https://developer.nvidia.com/cuda-toolkit-archive>`__.
-Please make sure to install CUDA version 11.8 or newer, and confirm that your `GPU driver <https://www.nvidia.com/download/index.aspx>`__ supports that version.
+Please make sure to install CUDA version 11.8, and confirm that your `GPU driver <https://www.nvidia.com/download/index.aspx>`__ supports that version.
 While the above packages are sufficient to use GPU-acceleration within CUDA-Q, we recommend installing the complete CUDA toolkit (`cuda-toolkit-11-8`) that also